BatRven/BatRven/README.md

 Hi, I’m @BatRven,
-Interested in Coding,
+Interested in Artificial intelligence, Neural network.
 Currently learning Python,
-I'm intested to collaborate,
 How to reach me, No you can't.